Monday, October 25, 2010

 SAMBO'S WAS FOUNDED IN 1957.
 BY 1979, THEY HAD 1,200 OUTLETS IN 47 STATES.
 AROUND THAT TIME, CIVIL RIGHTS GROUPS PROTESTED THAT THE NAME AND INTERIOR DECORATIONS WERE OFFENSIVE TO BLACK PEOPLE.
 LAWSUITS WERE FILED.
 DESPITE CHANGING THE NAME AND OTHER CONCESSIONS, THE COMPANY CRUMBLED.
 TODAY, ONLY THE ORIGINAL RESTAURANT IN SANTA BARBARA CALIFORNIA REMAINS.

-In the empty restaurant, the drunk told us to get anything we wanted.
+In the nearly empty restaurant, Baron von Richtofen told us to get anything we wanted.
 A chubby waitress took our order.
 Bryan and I just got coffee.
 Our host pinched the girl's derriere as she turned away.
 She responded with a harsh glare.

-During our awkward wait, an Hispanic motorcycle cop came in and sat at the counter.
+During our awkward wait, a Latino motorcycle cop came in and sat at the counter.
 The waitress hustled over, whispered to him and pointed in our direction.
-The officer approached and said, "Werner, you okay to get home?"
+The officer approached, "Werner, you okay to get home?"
 I was shocked that the policeman knew this nimrod's name.
 Rather than nod our chauffeur blasted, "Ya, ya leave me and mein friends alone."
 The cop asked Bryan and I to identify ourselves.
-When he was satisfied that we weren't run-aways, he gestured towards the waitress and said, "Werner, just keep your mitts to your self."
+When he was satisfied that we weren't run-aways, he gestured towards the waitress, "Werner, be a nice fella and keep your mitts to your self."

-On the frosty, three-block walk home, we passed dozens of identical, tiny, shack-like houses.
+On the frosty walk home, we passed dozens of identical, tiny, shack-like houses.
 In the distance, I sighed in relief when I spotted a brown Le Mans.
 Up close, beyond the weed-infested, white pebble garden, Bryan's flimsy house looked like four pieces of galvanized sheet metal stapled together.

 Bryan lent me some clothes and took me to a laundromat.
 He was out of work so we spent most of the next two days watching TV, (yawn), seeing both local points of interest (YAWN!) or visiting with his CB friends, (DOUBLE YAWN !!).
 We ate all our meals in burger joints but on the last day to show my appreciation, after he turned down my offer of gas money, I treated him to a regular restaurant.
 He chose Sambo's.